 Department of Physics and Astronomy

-Chair and Professor, B. Saam; Regents Professors, Y. M. Gupta, M. G. Kuzyk, K. G. Lynn; Professors, S. Bose, G. S. Collins, P. Engels, P. L. Marston, M.D.
-McCluskey, S. L. Tomsovic; Associate Professors, S. L. Dexheimer, M. Duez, Y. Gu, G. Worthey; Assistant Professors, B. A. Collins, M. Forbes, J. McMahon; Clinical Professor, F. Gittes; Senior Instructors, M. Allen, N. Cerruti.
+Chair and Professor, B. Saam; Regents Professors, Y. M. Gupta, M. G. Kuzyk; Professors, S. Bose, P. Engels, Y. Gu, P. L. Marston, M.D.
+McCluskey, S. L. Tomsovic, G. Worthey; Associate Professors, B. A. Collins, M. Duez, M. Forbes; Assistant Professors, V. Baldassare, Q. Guan; Scholarly Professor, F. Gittes; Scholarly Associate Professors, M. Allen, N. Cerruti; Teaching Assistant Professor, A. Guy.

 Physics is the study of nature at its most fundamental level.
 It is the science upon whose principles all other sciences and technologies are based.
 A major in physics is ideal preparation not only for further study in physics but also for advanced study in biophysics, medicine, astrophysics, geophysics, chemical physics, engineering, meteorology, and computer science.
 All of these areas also offer potential careers for the physics major.